ScanMountGoat/xenoblade_blender/README.md

 * Download the latest version of the addon supported by your Blender version from [releases](https://github.com/ScanMountGoat/xenoblade_blender/releases).
 * Install the .zip file in Blender using Edit > Preferences > Addons > Install...
 * Enable the addon if it is not already enabled.
+* Extract the files from your dump of the game if you have not already.
 * Import any of the supported file types using the new menu options under File > Import.
-* Select the appropriate game version before importing for correct material texture assignments.
+Select the game version before importing for correct material texture assignments.

 ## Planned Features
 * Improved wimdo export